samadpls/Querypls/README.md

 > [!Note]
-> Querypls, while powered by a 7B model of Satablility AI LLM Model, is currently limited in providing optimal responses for complex queries involving PLSQL or intricate scenarios with multiple table joins.
+> Querypls, while powered by a 7B model of Satablility AI LLM Model, is currently limited in providing optimal responses for simple queries.

 ---